tibber/tibber-smartthings-app/README.md

 # Tibber - Samsung SmartThings thermostat integration
-Tibber has a "double integration" with Samsung SmartThings
+Tibber has a "double integration" with Samsung SmartThings;
 1. Tibber SmartApp - this is described below.
 This integration connects thermostats in SmartThings to Tibber.
 The SmartThings thermostats will show up as "bubbles" in the Tibber app, and you can enable "smart heating" capabilities in Tibber.
 2. [Tibber DeviceHandler in SmartThings](https://github.com/tibbercom/tibber-smartthings-app/tree/master/src/Device%20handlers).
 This DeviceHandler will show your live energy prices as a device/sensor in SmartThings.